Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsubsection{Superstring Amplitudes and the PCOs}

-Off-shell amplitudes in the superstring theory can be obtained by constructing the off-shell superstring measure and then integrating it over the moduli space of hyperbolic Riemann surfaces.
-Like in the bosonic-string theory, using the Beltrami differentials associated with Fenchel-Nielsen coordinate vector fields in the tangent space of Teichm\"uller space and a choice of gluing compatible local coordinates around the punctures, we construct the off-shell superstring measure.
-But the construction of the off-shell superstring measure is more involved than the bosonic string theory due to the presence of PCOs.
-For obtaining consistent off-shell amplitudes, we need to impose gluing-compatibility requirement for the PCOs distribution as well as for the local coordinates.
-A gluing-compatible choice of PCOs distribution can be found using the Mirzakhani-McShane identity as described in \cite{Pius:2018pqr}.
-It will be explained in section \ref{sec:GCPCO}.
+Off-shell superstring amplitudes can be obtained by constructing the off-shell superstring measure and then integrating it over the moduli space of hyperbolic surfaces.\footnote{Note that off-shell string measures are sections of a certain bundle over the moduli space.
+These measures are thus dependent on the coordinates of the corresponding moduli space.} Like in the bosonic-string theory, using the Beltrami differentials associated with Fenchel-Nielsen vector fields in the tangent space of Teichm\"uller space and a choice of gluing compatible local coordinates around the punctures, we construct the off-shell superstring measure.
+However, the construction of the off-shell superstring measure is more involved due to the presence of PCOs.
+For obtaining consistent off-shell superstring amplitudes, we need to impose the gluing-compatibility requirement for the PCOs distribution as well as for the local coordinates.
+A gluing-compatible choice of PCOs distribution can be found using the Mirzakhani-McShane identity as described in \cite{Pius201808}.

-Although the gluing-compatible choice of PCOs distribution provides off-shell superstring amplitudes that is consistent with off-shell factorization properties still it might be ill-defined due to the presence of unphysical singularities.
-These unwanted singularities appear when the PCOs distribution satisfy certain global conditions on the moduli space.
+\newl Although the gluing-compatible choice of PCOs distribution provides off-shell superstring amplitudes that is consistent with off-shell factorization properties still it might be ill-defined due to the presence of unphysical singularities.
+These unwanted singularities appear when the PCOs distribution satisfies certain global conditions on the moduli space.
 It is not clear that the proposed distribution of PCOs avoids these conditions.
-In the case that it satisfies, one can follows the vertical integration prescription, proposed in \cite{Sen:2014pia} by Sen and later elaborated in \cite{Sen:2015hia} by Sen and Witten, to avoid such singularities\footnote{There is a generalization of the vertical integration procedure by Erler and Konopka developed in \cite{Erler:2017pgf}.}.
+In the case that it does, one can follow the vertical integration prescription, proposed in \cite{Sen201408} and later elaborated in \cite{SenWitten201504}, to avoid such singularities.\footnote{There is a generalization of the vertical integration procedure by Erler and Konopka developed in \cite{ErlerKonopka201710}.}